2023 Best Geological & Earth Sciences Schools in the Great Lakes Region

 Read full report on Geological & Earth Sciences at Michigan State University

-University of Michigan - Ann Arbor landed the #7 spot in the 2023 rankings for the best geological and earth sciences programs.
-Located in the medium-sized city of Ann Arbor, U-M is a public college with a fairly large student population.
+University of Michigan - Ann Arbor ranked #7 on this year’s Best Geological & Earth Sciences Schools in the Great Lakes Region list.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a very large student population.

 The average amount in student loans that geology majors at U-M take out is $20,948.

-Purdue University - Main Campus ranked #8 on this year’s Best Geological & Earth Sciences Schools in the Great Lakes Region list.
-Located in the small city of West Lafayette, Purdue is a public school with a fairly large student population.
+Purdue University - Main Campus came in at #8 in this year’s edition of the Best Geological & Earth Sciences Schools in the Great Lakes Region ranking.
+Located in the city of West Lafayette, Purdue is a public school with a very large student population.

 After completing their degree, geology graduates from Purdue carry an average student debtload of $15,519.

-Full Geological & Earth Sciences at Purdue University - Main Campus Report
+Read full report on Geological & Earth Sciences at Purdue University - Main Campus

-Hope College landed the #9 spot in the 2023 rankings for the best geological and earth sciences programs.
+Hope College came in at #9 in this year’s edition of the Best Geological & Earth Sciences Schools in the Great Lakes Region ranking.
 Hope is a small private not-for-profit school located in the city of Holland.

 Full Geological & Earth Sciences at Hope College Report

-Illinois State University came in at #10 in this year’s edition of the Best Geological & Earth Sciences Schools in the Great Lakes Region ranking.
-Illinois State is a fairly large public school located in the midsize suburb of Normal.
+Illinois State University ranked #10 on this year’s Best Geological & Earth Sciences Schools in the Great Lakes Region list.
+Illinois State is a very large public school located in the medium-sized suburb of Normal.

 Explore the best geological and earth sciences schools for a specific state in the Great Lakes region.